-California To Be First State To Ban Natural Gas Appliances Due To Toxicity
+California Set To Be First State To Ban Natural Gas Appliances Due To Toxicity

-California will ban natural gas heaters, water heaters, and furnaces by 2030 — and might do more than that.
+California will ban natural gas heaters, water heaters, and furnaces by 2030.
+States like New York may follow in suit.

 California is set to become the first state to ban natural gas heaters, water heaters, and furnaces.
-The rule, which passed through the California Air Resources Board (CARB) unanimously last week, will outlaw the sale of new natural gas heaters by 2030.
+The rule, which passed through the California Air Resources Board (CARB) unanimously in September 2022, will outlaw the sale of new natural gas heaters by 2030.

 “We need to take every action we can to deliver on our commitments to protect public health from the adverse impacts of air pollution, and this strategy identifies how we can do just that,” CARB Chairperson Liane Randolph said in a statement.
 “While this strategy will clean the air for all Californians, it will also lead to reduced emissions in the many low-income and disadvantaged communities that experience greater levels of persistent air pollution.”